Safeguarding Children Policy

 CHILDREN ABSENT FROM EDUCATION

 Knowing where children are during school hours is an extremely important aspect of Safeguarding.
 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation – particularly county lines.
+We monitor attendance carefully and address poor or irregular attendance without delay.

 We will always follow up with parents/carers when students are not at school.
 This means we need to have a least two up to date contacts numbers for parents/carers.
 Parents should remember to update the school as soon as possible if the numbers change.